 |Course Outline (0.01 MB)||Available after Purchase|

-David graduated from Mercer University in Macon, Georgia and then served seven years as a commissioned officer in the U.S. Army and U.S. Coast Guard.
-David began his insurance career in an independent agency in Vero Beach, Florida, where he was a licensed agent selling all types of insurance for over ten years.
+David is FAIA's full-time insurance nerd, presenting continuing education seminars on a variety of subjects and writing technical articles and blogs on topics of interest to agents.
+David graduated from Mercer University and served seven years as a commissioned officer in the U.S. Army and U.S. Coast Guard.
+He started his insurance career in a family-owned independent agency in Vero Beach, where he sold all types of insurance.
+He joined FAIA in 1996.

 TN - This course is approved for 1 hr CE - Course # 30687